Transactive Energy System Deployment over Insecure Communication Links: Problem Statement

-A TES consists of a set of distributed energy resources, e.g., smart loads, distributed generators, and even energy storage.
-According to their roles in the TES, the participants of the TES can be classified into three types: coordinator (CO), supplier, and customer, where the coordinator is the market operator, a supplier is an energy seller, and a customer is an energy buyer.
+Within the TES, different entities can be classified into three types: coordinator (CO), supplier, and customer, where the coordinator is the market operator, a supplier is an energy seller, and a customer is an energy buyer.
 The TES can then be modeled as a multi-agent system with a hierarchical structure, as shown in Fig. \ref{TES_structure}.
 The coordinator aims to allocate energy resources to the suppliers and customers to ensure both individual and social objectives and constraints.
 This is referred to as the resource coordination problem.
 In transactive coordination, the coordinator achieves the optimal resource coordination by properly setting the resource price, which is called the market clearing price.
 We next present a typical TES to illustrate transactive coordination.

 Denote by $\mathcal{V}_s$ and $\mathcal{V}_d$ be the set of suppliers and the set of customers, respectively.
 Let $N_s=|\mathcal{V}_s|$, $N_d=|\mathcal{V}_d|$, and $\mathcal{V}\triangleq\mathcal{V}_s\cup\mathcal{V}_d$.
 In the remaining of the paper, when it is necessary to differentiate between suppliers and customers, we will use ``supplier $i\in\mathcal{V}_s$'' or ``customer $i\in\mathcal{V}_d$''.
 Otherwise, we will use ``agent $i\in\mathcal{V}$''.